The Mostly Untold Solo Latin American Adventures of Axy Grace

 In September, my aunt (mom’s older sister whom she was very close to) passed on after fighting cancer for a decade or so.

 A month before Christmas, I woke up to multiple missed calls to find out that my mom had left in the middle of the night hours before.
 The elevator at the palliative care building was usually extremely slow that everyone had to wait ages for.
-But when I rushed to the hospital that day, it stood wide open on the ground level, as if expecting me.
+But when I rushed to the hospital that day, its doors stood wide open on the ground level, as if expecting me.

 Although saddened by this series of losses, I did not realize the impact it had on me until one day I snapped at work.
 Stormed right out of the office disregarding a meeting with external vendors in the afternoon.
 It was a Friday.